Pamela Bridgewater

-Pamela E. Bridgewater (born April 14, 1947) is an American career diplomat who served as the U.S. ambassador to Jamaica.
+Pamela E. Bridgewater (born April 14, 1947) is an American career diplomat and writer who served as the U.S. ambassador to Benin, Ghana, and most recently Jamaica.

-Biography
+Early life and career

 Bridgewater was born in Fredericksburg, Virginia, the daughter of a bank teller and a jazz trumpeter, and attended Walker-Grant High School.

-She has two degrees in Political Science, graduating with a bachelor of arts degree from Virginia State University in 1968, and with a master of arts degree from the University of Cincinnati.
+Bridgewater has two degrees in Political Science, graduating with a bachelor of arts degree from Virginia State University in Ettrick, Virginia, in 1968, and with a master of arts degree from the University of Cincinnati in Ohio.
 Her career was initially in teaching, working at Maryland universities Morgan State and Bowie State, and Voorhees College in South Carolina, before entering the U.S. Foreign Service in 1980.

+Diplomacy

-Between 1980 and 1990 she was posted as Vice-Consul to Brussels, and Labor Attaché/Political Officer in Kingston, Jamaica.
-At the Department of State, Bridgewater was the longest-serving diplomat in South Africa, posted as Political Officer at Pretoria from 1990 to 1993, and as the first African-American woman appointed Consul General at Durban, from 1993 to 1996.
-Here she worked with Nelson Mandela during the transition of South Africa away from apartheid.
+Between 1980 and 1990 Bridgewater was posted as Vice-Consul to Brussels, Belgium, and as Labor Attaché/Political Officer in Kingston, Jamaica.
+At the United States Department of State, Bridgewater was the longest-serving diplomat in South Africa, posted as Political Officer at Pretoria from 1990 to 1993, and as the first African-American woman appointed Consul General at Durban, from 1993 to 1996.
+Here she worked with Nelson Mandela during the transition of South Africa away from apartheid and visited women’s leader Nokukhanya Bhengu, widow of Albert Luthuli.

-From 1996 to 1999 she was Deputy Chief of Mission in Nassau, Bahamas.
-Bridgewater was a member and president of the 42nd Senior Seminar, the U.S. Department of State's most prestigious professional development program, from 1999 to 2000, before serving as United States Ambassador to Benin from November 24, 2000 to December 10, 2002.
-Subsequently, she was appointed U.S. deputy assistant secretary for African Affairs in December 2002, where she managed the State Department's Bureau of African Affairs' relationships with 16 countries in West Africa.
-She served as Diplomat-in-Residence at Howard University in Washington, D.C., from September 2004 to May 2005.
+From 1996 to 1999, Bridgewater was Deputy Chief of Mission in Nassau, Bahamas.
+She was a member and president of the 42nd Senior Seminar, the U.S. Department of State's most prestigious professional development program, from 1999 to 2000, before serving as United States Ambassador to Benin from November 24, 2000 to December 10, 2002.
+Subsequently, Bridgewater was appointed U.S. deputy assistant secretary for African Affairs in December 2002, where she managed the State Department's Bureau of African Affairs' relationships with 16 countries in West Africa.
+In this period, she was named Special Coordinator for Peace in Liberia, during the Second Liberian Civil War.

+Bridgewater served as Diplomat-in-Residence at Howard University in Washington, D.C., from September 2004 to May 2005.
+She encouraged diversity in the Foreign Service in the role.

 From October 11, 2005, to June 10, 2008, Bridgewater was the United States Ambassador to Ghana, and from November 3, 2010, to November 25, 2013, she served as the United States Ambassador to Jamaica.

+Writing

+In 2019, Bridgewater released Neutral on nothing, The Social Activism of Reverend B. H. Hester, about her grandfather, a social activist and the eighth pastor of Shiloh Baptist Church.

+In 2025, Bridgewater released the memoir Bridging Troubled Waters about her life and diplomatic career.

+Personal life

-Bridgewaster is married to the Rev Dr. A. Russell Awkard, pastor of the New Zion Baptist Church, Louisville, Kentucky.
+Bridgewater is married to the Rev Dr. A. Russell Awkard, pastor of the New Zion Baptist Church, Louisville, Kentucky.